-Where there are more applications than there are places remaining direct line distance from home to school will be used as a tie-break.
+Where there are more applications than there are places, direct line distance from home to school will be used as a tie-break and the distance measured using the point for the My neighbourhood search - bristol.gov.uk information available on the Bristol City Council website.

 Where two or more applicants cannot be separated, the offer of a school place will be determined by random allocation; the drawing of lots, and will be overseen by an independent person.